alfallouji/LIVE-CODING/guestbook-cdk/README.md

 #### 2. Deploy the vpc
 `cdk deploy guestbook-dev|prod-vpc -c env=dev`

+##### Example:
+This will deploy the vpc stack for a prod environment:

+`cdk deploy guestbook-prod-vpc -c env=prod`

+This will deploy the vpc stack for a dev environment in the us-east-1 region (it overrides the region configured in the config file):

+`cdk deploy guestbook-dev-vpc -c env=dev -c region=us-east-1`

 #### 3. Deploy common resources (e.g. IAM role)
 `cdk deploy guestbook-dev|prod-common -c env=dev`